-“To impact the most young people possible, especially those who need us the most, to reach their full potential as productive, caring, responsible citizens.”
+To impact the most young people possible, especially those who need us most, to realize their full potential as productive, caring, responsible citizens.

 Boys & Girls Club is a youth guidance organization dedicated to promoting health, social, educational, vocational, cultural, character and leadership development.
 We help youth improve their lives by building skills, values and self esteem in order to prevent potential gang involvement and alcohol and other drug abuse.

 The purpose of Boys & Girls Club of Kenosha is the health, social, educational, vocational and character development of youth.
 We are concerned with all youth where there is a need, but are primarily concerned with disadvantaged youth.
 This not only means the economically disadvantaged, but socially, educationally and physically disadvantaged as well.
 The BGCK’s professionally trained staff help youth build and apply the skills needed for positive physical, educational, social and vocational development.